miathedev/go-byteconverter/README.md

 ## Why did you create this library/module?

 Because im lazy.
 Ive got some TheThingsNetwork IoT nodes that send me raw mimimum data (to save bandwith over LoRa).
 I have to convert all data back myself (because the payload format feature from ttn is not powerful enough).
-I had to do this in many project.
-So this library has been born.
+I had to do this in many projects.
+Thats why this library has been born.

 ## Usage